shubhampalde3380-code/email-triage-system/README.md

+Email Triage System
-Our team built this system to tackle the mess of unorganized inboxes.
-We noticed how much time people waste manually sorting emails, so we created a machine learning tool that categorizes messages automatically, allowing users to focus on what actually matters.
+Our team developed this system to address the daily frustration of managing cluttered inboxes.
+We realized that manual email sorting consumes too much time, so we built a structured solution that organizes messages automatically, helping users prioritize their most important work.

-🌐 Project in Action
-We have hosted the live application on Hugging Face.
-You can test it here:
+🌐 Live System Access
+The working model is currently hosted and can be accessed here:
-View Live App
+Explore the Live App

-💡 Why We Built This
+💡 The Problem We Solved
-The goal was simple: make email management smarter.
-Our team worked on connecting a solid machine learning backend with an easy-to-use Streamlit frontend.
-We wanted to ensure that even a non-technical user could get their emails sorted in seconds.
+The main objective was to simplify communication management.
+Our team focused on creating a seamless connection between a robust backend logic and a straightforward user interface.
+We wanted a tool that requires zero technical knowledge to operate, making professional organization accessible to everyone.

 📁 Repository Layout
-We organized the files to keep the development process clean:
+We have organized the project into a modular structure for better clarity:

-Frontend/: This folder contains the app.py and all UI-related logic.
+Frontend/: This section manages the user interaction and visual components.

-backend/: Here, we’ve stored the environment setups and core model configurations.
+backend/: This houses the internal configurations and system environments.

-Main Directory: The Dockerfile, inference.py, and requirements.txt are placed here to make deployment straightforward and error-free.
+Main Directory: Crucial setup files and core processing scripts are kept here to ensure the system functions smoothly across different platforms.

-🛠️ Tech We Used
-Language: Python
+🛠️ Development Approach

-Web Framework: Streamlit
+User Interface: Streamlit

-Deployment: Docker & Hugging Face Spaces
+Infrastructure: Docker & Hugging Face Spaces

-Logic: Scikit-learn for intelligent classification.
+Core Logic: We used custom classification patterns to identify and sort data into specific, useful categories.

-🚀 What's Next?
+🚀 Future Goals
-This is our initial prototype.
-Moving forward, our team plans to retrain the model on larger, more diverse datasets to push the accuracy even higher.
-We are also looking into adding a feature that drafts quick responses based on the email’s category.
+Our team is currently testing the system with various data scenarios to further improve its accuracy.
+We also plan to introduce an automated response suggestion feature to help users reply to their categorized messages even faster.

-Team Project | Developed for the Hackathon with a focus on practical AI solutions.
+Team Project | Created for the Hackathon to provide a practical answer to modern communication challenges.